Metric Entropy of Analytic Function Classes via Ellipsoidal Methods: Abstract

 \section{Abstract}

-{ We present a new methodology for the characterization of the metric entropy of infinite-dimensional ellipsoids with exponentially decaying semi-axes.
-This procedure does not rely on the explicit construction of coverings or packings and provides a unified framework for the derivation of the metric entropy of a wide variety of analytic function classes, such as periodic functions analytic on a strip, analytic functions bounded on a disk, and functions of exponential type.
-In each of these cases, our results improve upon the best known results in the literature.}
+{ We present a systematic methodology for characterizing the metric entropy of infinite-dimensional ellipsoids with exponentially decaying semi-axes.
+The approach does not rely on the explicit construction of coverings or packings and yields a unified framework for deriving sharp entropy estimates for a wide range of analytic function classes, including periodic functions analytic on a strip, analytic functions bounded on a disk, and functions of exponential type.
+In each of these cases, our results improve upon the best known bounds in the literature. }